Auckland City Hospital

 Auckland City Hospital is a public hospital located in Grafton, Auckland, New Zealand.
 It is the largest hospital in New Zealand, as well as one of the oldest medical facilities in the country.
 It provides a total of 1,165 beds (As of 2021).
-It was established in 2003 as an amalgam of Auckland Hospital (acute adult care), Starship Hospital (acute children's care), Greenlane Hospital (cardio-thoracic care) and National Women's Hospital (maternity, newborn and obstetrics and gynecology).
+It was established in 2003 as an amalgam of Auckland Hospital (acute adult care), Starship Hospital (acute children's care), Green Lane Hospital (cardio-thoracic care) and National Women's Hospital (maternity, newborn and obstetrics and gynecology).
 Public hospitals in Auckland have been run by Te Whatu Ora – Health New Zealand since 2022.

 Importance

 The emergency department alone sees about 47,000 patients annually (over 55,000 as of 2008), of which 44% are treated as in-patients.
 Colocated with its emergency department is the Starship Hospital children's emergency department, which sees another 30,000 patients annually, making the campus one of the busiest in Australasia.

 The hospital is a research and teaching facility as well, providing training for future doctors, nurses, midwives and other health professionals.
 Rare or complex medical conditions from all over New Zealand may get referred here.
 The hospital is closely associated with Starship Children's Health, a separate subsidiary facility on the same grounds, located just to the northwest of the City Hospital.
 The hospital is adjacent to Auckland Medical School.